 In all other cases, Derby uses a fixed number that attempts to describe the percentage of rows that will probably be returned; it might not correspond to the actual selectivity of the operation in every case.
 It is an assumption hard-wired into the Derby system.
-These assumptions are shown in Selectivity for various operations for index scans when search values are unknown in advance and statistics are not used.
+These assumptions are shown in the following table.

-Table 2.
+Table 5.
 Selectivity for various operations for index scans when search values are unknown in advance and statistics are not used